Update Kubernetes and node images across multiple clusters using Azure Kubernetes Fleet Manager

 one-by-one

 provides a simple approach to upgrade all member clusters of the fleet in sequence one at a time. - Control sequence of clusters using update groups and stages: If you want to control the cluster upgrade sequence, you can structure member clusters in update groups and update stages.
-You can store this sequence as a template in the form of update strategy.
+You can store this sequence as a template in the form of an update strategy.
 You can create update runs later using the update strategies instead of defining the sequence every time you need to create an update run.

 Update all clusters one by one